doquyenduong/udemy_course_data_viz_hslu/README.md

 This analysis report is inspired by Udemy, one of the top-trending online platforms, offering more than 155 000 courses by 56 000 instructors for more than 40 million learners in more than 65 languages up to date (Udemy, 2021).
 Udemy, founded in May 2010, is an American online learning platform aimed at professional adults and students that offers both free and paid courses.
 Anybody can create an online class.
 This is the business model which grants Udemy to have diverse lessons.
 Students take courses vastly to improve life and job-related skills: some courses generate credit toward technical certifications.
 Udemy has made a special effort to attract corporate trainers seeking to create coursework for employees of their company.

-Using the dataset found on Kaggle  about courses on Udemy, we analyze the performance of online courses and getting insights about users' preferences in terms of course price, level, course duration.
+Using the dataset found on Kaggle  about courses on Udemy, I analyze the performance of online courses and getting insights about users' preferences in terms of course price, level, course duration.
 This analysis report is carried out by several main steps: data cleaning, data visualization, and interpretation of the findings.

 ## Research questions